 Closing definition

-Agent engineering, one sentence: engineer context and control flow as a state machine around a stochastic core, then measure against an input distribution you cannot fully enumerate.
+If I had to define agent engineering in one sentence: you engineer context and control flow as a state machine around a stochastic core, and then you measure it against an input distribution you can’t fully enumerate.
+Most teams learn that the hard way: by breaking both of them first.